 - Many local races

 Become a 2022 local GOTV leader

 Our ground-breaking worksite action leader program was a key piece of our successful 2018 campaign, with members taking the lead on sharing voting information at their worksites and in their locals.

-Become a GOTV leader in 2022!
-Applications now open until Feb.
-1.
+Become a GOTV leader for your local in 2022!
+Applications now open.

 2022 GOTV leaders are eligible to receive a $1,200 stipend for their work between February and November.